Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Umbrella Painting: Learn the art of traditional umbrella painting at Borsang Handicraft Village.
 Baan Kang Wat: An artist village community featuring independent shops, cafes, and art studios.

 Homestays: Stay in hill tribe villages or rural communities to experience authentic local life and contribute directly to their economy.
-Language Learning: Thai language courses are also available.
+Language Learning: Thai classes to learn a language are also available.

-The Rose of the north functions as a hub for relaxation and wellness, with diverse options for rejuvenation.
+The Rose of the north functions as a hub for relaxation and wellness, with diverse options for revitalization.

 San Kamphaeng Hot Springs: A natural complex with mineral baths and a geyser.
 Doi Saket Hot Springs: A smaller, more local facility.